 Participate in an enterprise training via virtual workshops provided by AMI

-Receive the Builders of Africa’s Future Award at the ADIS22 symposium
+Receive the Builders of Africa’s Future Award at the ADIS23 symposium

-Have a platform to share your journey and early successes as part of the presentation pitch
+Have a platform to share your journey and early successes as part of the virtual pitch presentation.

 Foster and seek partnership opportunities through access to the ADN network